literalplus/ipsiblings/README.md

   --to END_INDEX        Index of first target to skip (default none)

 TIMESTAMP COLLECTION:
-  --do-harvest          Collect (harvest) timestamps if not present --really-harvest      Harvest even if we already have timestamps -ht HARVEST_TIME, --harvest-time HARVEST_TIME
+  --do-harvest          Collect (harvest) if no timestamps present --really-harvest      Harvest even if we already have timestamps --harvester {TCP_TS,BTC}
+                        Select a specific harvester instead of running all of them.
+May be specified multiple times.
+  -hd HARVEST_DURATION, --harvest-duration HARVEST_DURATION
-                        Collection duration, seconds (default 36000) -hi HARVEST_INTERVAL, --harvest-interval HARVEST_INTERVAL
+                        Collection duration, seconds (default 36000) -ti TS_INTERVAL, --ts-interval TS_INTERVAL
-                        Collection interval for a single node, seconds (default 60) -htr HARVEST_TIMEOUT, --harvest-timeout HARVEST_TIMEOUT
+                        Collection interval for timestamps per target, seconds (default 60) -bi BTC_INTERVAL, --btc-interval BTC_INTERVAL
+                        Collection interval for Bitcoin protocol per target, seconds (default 1800 / 30min) -ttr TS_TIMEOUT, --ts-timeout TS_TIMEOUT
-                        Wait at least this many seconds for timestamp replies per iteration (Should not be too long so that the next run can start in time) (default 20)
+                        Wait at least this many seconds for timestamp replies per iteration (Should not be longer than -thi) (default 20)
   -htf HARVEST_TIMEOUT_FINAL, --harvest-timeout-final HARVEST_TIMEOUT_FINAL
-                        Wait at least this long for timestamp replies after the last iteration (default 120)
+                        Wait at least this long for replies after the last iteration (default 120)

 OPERATING SYSTEM SETTINGS:
   By default, we adapt some global (!!)
 OS settings.
 The previous values are saved to ./settings.bak and restored when the application exits.